Culture of Russia: Resorts and nature tourism

 The ski resort at Dombay, Western Caucasus.

-The warm subtropical Black Sea coast of Russia is the site for a number of popular sea resorts, like Sochi, known for its beaches and wonderful nature.
-At the same time Sochi can boast a number of major ski resorts, like Krasnaya Polyana; the city is the host of 2014 Winter Olympics and the 2014 Winter Paralympics.
+The warm subtropical Black Sea coast of Russia is the site for a number of popular sea resorts, like Sochi, known for its beaches and nature.
+Sochi also contains a number of major ski resorts, like Krasnaya Polyana; the city is the host of 2014 Winter Olympics and the 2014 Winter Paralympics.
 The mountains of the Northern Caucasus contain many other popular ski resorts, like Dombay in Karachay–Cherkessia.

 The most famous natural tourist destination in Russia is Lake Baikal, named the Blue Eye of Siberia.
 This unique lake, oldest and deepest in the world, has crystal-clean waters and is surrounded by taiga-covered mountains.

 Other popular natural destinations include Kamchatka with its volcanoes and geysers, Karelia with its many lakes and granite rocks, Altai with its snowy mountains and Tyva with its wild steppes.